Shakil-Shahadat/handbrake/Readme.md

 # Introduction
 [ HandBrake ]( https://handbrake.fr/ ) is a very popular free video conversion software.
 I have tested the software extensively for the best settings to produce lowest file size.
 Here is the result.

+Some Reminders,
+- Always use the latest version of HandBrake.

 ## Summary
 - Format: MKV